“There's still a belief that if you are diagnosed with a personality disorder, you are never going to recover. That's completely wrong.”

 Taking action for change

-The treatments for personality disorders vary, and often recovery depends on the level of insight you have about your own difficulties.
-Adjusting your attitude or being willing to try a new way of doing things can be helpful.
+The treatments for personality disorders vary.
+Recovery often depends on the level of insight you have about your own challenges.
+Being willing to try a new way of doing things can be helpful.

 Talk with a health professional such as a GP to find out more and understand the treatment options available.
 Talking therapies are recommended, particularly with a mental health professional who has specialised in personality.
 Medications can also be prescribed to treat the symptoms of some personality disorders.

-General self-care is an important part of recovery.
-Improving the quality of your sleep and food, exercising regularly, making connections with supportive people, and engaging in enjoyable activities daily are some of the actions you can take towards positive change.
+Self-care is an important part of recovery.
+Improving the quality of your sleep and food, exercising regularly, connecting with supportive people, and doing enjoyable activities daily are some of the actions you can take towards positive change.

 The biggest catalyst for change for us as a family was commencing DBT, dialectical behavioural therapy.
 For kids with personality disorders and fairly serious depression and anxiety, it can be just life-changing.
 I can honestly say that this therapy has been an absolute game changer.